curiouzs/Rotating-the-Gaming-Object/README.md

 ## Result:

-3D application for rotating the gaming objects in unity is developed
+3D application for rotating the gaming objects in unity is developed successfully.